The-Pied-Piper/Flexy-List/README.md

 # Flexy List

 Just another linked list implementation for C++, with a twist.
-A flexy list can hold multiple data types in the same list.
+A flexy list can hold multiple data types in the same list!

 A typical use might be: